-- Don’t limit your studies with small groups of people.
+- Don’t limit your studies to small groups of people.
 In the context of market research, small groups of people, in most cases, mean inaccurate (=obsolete) results.
-So try to cover as many research objects as possible (there’s a ton of tools for that today – online surveys, physical polling, etc.).
+So try to cover as many research objects as possible (there are a ton of tools for that today – online surveys, physical polling, etc.).

 - Don’t rush the process.
-The consumer decision-making and motivation tendencies are often affected by the season or economic fluctuations of the country.
-If you analyze the behavior of your TA during the long terms, the collected data will most precisely reflect the real situation on the market.
+Consumer decision-making and motivation tendencies are often affected by the season or economic fluctuations of the country.
+If you analyze the behavior of your TA during the long term, the collected data will most precisely reflect the real situation on the market.